JigarSwam/CMSI399-Practice-Algorithms/README.md

-# CMSI399-Practice-Algorithms
+# CMSI399 Practice Algorithms
-A collection of practice Leetcode problems done in JavaScript
+A collection of practice Leetcode problems done in JavaScript.